mautic/mautic-documentation/pages/25.Mautic 3 upgrade/02.mautic-3-upgrade-errors/docs.en.md

 If you need any further help, please post into our dedicated [Mautic 3 Installation/Upgrade forum][m3-forum].
 Please ensure that you provide all the details requested in the post template, which enables our community volunteers to provide effective support.

-### ERR_MAUTIC_2_MIGRATIONS_FAILED
+### ERR_MAUTIC_2_MIGRATIONS_IDENTIFICATION_FAILED
-During the migration process we check to ensure that there are no database migrations waiting to be applied from previous Mautic upgrades.
+During this stage, the script checks to ensure that there are no database migrations waiting to be applied from previous Mautic upgrades.

-This error indicates that there was a problem in getting the available migrations, or an error in applying them.

-#### Unable to detect database migrations

-If you see an error message that says:

->  We couldn't reliably detect the amount of available database migrations.
-Please try again by refreshing this page.

-this means that the upgrade script was unable to access the appropriate files, or that the process was interrupted for some reason.
+If an error is encountered in this stage, the upgrade script was unable to find or access the appropriate files, or the process was interrupted for some reason.

 The error message will give you more details about where the problem lies.
 You can find further information in the `upgrade_log.txt` file which is created in the root of your Mautic instance when an upgrade has been attempted.